hellotechmanish/HelloTechmanish/README.md

 - 🌱 I’m currently learning **backend**

-- 📫 How to connect
+- 📫 How to connect with me
 - **mk772542@gmail.com**

 <h3 align="left">Connect with me:</h3>